 Prerequisite: Junior status or permission of the Associate Dean for Faculty.
 An integrative approach to organizational concepts, principles, philosophy, and theory in public, private, and not-for-profit organizations is emphasized.
 Current decision-making approaches utilizing theories of organizational behavior, general systems and contingency theories are linked to the managerial functions of planning, organizing, leadership, and control.

 345 –Organizational Behavior (3)

 Prerequisite: MGMT 301 or equivalent.
 This course explores the behavioral aspects of organizations, presenting concepts, theories, research and research techniques that can be applied to enhance understanding of people in organizations.
 Topics included are personnel selection and placement, job and work environments, worker motivation, job satisfaction, and the organizational and social context of human work.
 Cross-listed as PSYC 385.

 346 – Human Resource Management (3)

-Prerequisite: MGMT 301 or equivalent; and business administration major or permission of the Associate Dean for Faculty.
+Prerequisite: MGMT 301 or equivalent; and College of Business major or permission of the Associate Dean for Faculty.
 The philosophy, principles, and policies needed to develop effective personnel management and industrial relations programs in business, government, and not-for-profit organizations are developed and discussed.
 Cross-listed as PSYC 386.

 347 – Organizational Development and Change (3)

 Prerequisite: MGMT 301 or equivalent; and College of Business major or permission of the Associate Dean for Faculty.
 This course develops a system-wide application of behavioral science methods, theories, and accumulated knowledge to the change and reinforcement of organizational strategies, structures, and processes for improving organizational effectiveness.
 Cross-listed as PSYC 387.

 420 – Negotiation (3)

-Prerequisite: BUAD 350, senior status; and business administration major or permission of the Associate Dean for Faculty.
+Prerequisite: BUAD 350, junior or senior status; and College of Business major or permission of the Associate Dean for Faculty.
 An exploration of negotiation techniques and strategies, including: understanding opponents, determining needs and identifying objectives, and managing concessions and power dynamics, all with an eye towards maintaining goodwill and building long-term, productive professional relationships.
 The course will cover individual, group, multi-party, agented, and cross-cultural negotiations, through theoretical study and practical application.
 Cross-listed as MKTG 420.